kevinkuriachan/ePortfolio/README.md

 # ePortfolio
-# This will include my resume, contact, etc.
+# This will include my resume, contact, courses, etc.